 updated 23.12.2020

-Visitors from EEA member states should show a valid European Health Insurance Card to access free healthcare.
-A valid EHIC entitles the patient to reduced cost, or free treatment for conditions that need to be treated during the visit which cannot wait for treatment until return home.
+Visitors from EEA member states should show a valid European Health Insurance Card (EHIC) to access free healthcare.
+A valid EHIC entitles the patient to free treatment for conditions that need to be treated during the visit, which cannot wait for treatment until returning home.

 Visitors from NON EEA countries with whom the UK has a Reciprocal Healthcare Agreement (see DHSC Guidance for Implementing Overseas Visitor Charging Regulations February 2020 Points 10 – 10.8), will need to show proof that they are a national/resident (as appropriate) of the country, e.g residence permit, identity card, social security card, utility bill, passport etc in order to be exempt from charges.